-Priestley Smith Secondary Department caters for young people up to age 19.
+Priestley Smith Secondary Department caters for young people up to the end of Key Stage 5.
 The Secondary Department offers the full range of National Curriculum subjects, which are taught in small classes with specialist equipment to meet the children's needs.
 These include:

-English

-Maths

-Science
+English Maths Science